FalconMC-Dev/FalconMC/CONTRIBUTING.md

 #### Profit???

 We sincerely thank you for your contribution to FalconMC.
 If you have any questions or concerns about our development cycle or how to contribute, please ask us on our [Discord server](https://discord.com/invite/HC82fwYXW5).

+### Strategies for Handling Deprecated or Modified Features Across Software Versions:

+* Discontinued - The feature is no longer available after a specific version.
+    * Is it possible to emulate?
+      Yes - (anwser)
+      No - (anwser)
+  * Introduced in Version X - The feature is only accessible in versions starting from X.
+    * Is it possible to emulate?
+* Limited Availability (Versions X-Y) - The feature is only usable in a specific range of versions, excluding the latest and earliest supported versions.
+* Functionality/Data Changes: The feature has undergone modifications, but some shared functionality or data may still be present.
+  * Does changes affect the represented data (eg. is it naming or serialization change)
+    * Yes
+      * Can functionality be emulated?
+        * Yes - (anwser)
+        * No - (anwser)
+    * No  - (anwser)

+#### Indicating not supported features

+If users encounter an unsupported feature it shall be handled in such a way to not introduce client desynchronization, indicate to the user that it's not possible to do that, and be as not disturbing as possible (for example, kicking a player if he uses block from newer version shall not be the case)

+#### Emulation Possible?

+While the feature itself is absent, alternative methods or workarounds may achieve similar results in newer versions.

+For features requiring emulation, prioritize implementation in the standard API first.
+Subsequently, consider offering an optional version-specific API (if applicable) and, if necessary, build the emulated feature on top of or in accordance with the existing API supporting implementation for the native feature.

+#### Unified data structure

+This multi-versioning approach leverages a flexible data structure capable of representing data from various versions.
+It acts as an abstracted universal data-type, converting into and out of version-specific formats.
+If an unsupported version is encountered, it shall use `Result::Err` or `Option::None`.
+This ensures seamless access to historical data, eliminating the need for managing separate structures for each version.
+This approach could also abstraction layer for other types.
+On top of it there might be implemented api that returns values (indicating it's not supported feature but not breaking anything).